 Introduces basic principles of sales management in business today.
-Includes the study of organizing and administering personal selling activities and the selection, training, compensation and supervision of the sales force in the modern businesses enterprise.
+Includes the study of organizing and administering personal selling activities and the selection, training, compensation and supervision of the sales force in the modern business enterprise.

-BU 227 - Principles of Management 3.00 Prerequisite: BU 103
+BU 227-Principles of Management (3) Prerequisite: BU 103